wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Prevention techniques:

-* Avoid using user input in backend requests — URLs, IP addresses, and file paths used in back-channel operations, and unvalidated XML passed to a parser without XXE protections (see [Injection](#injection)).
+* Avoid using user input in backend requests: URLs, IP addresses, and file paths used in back-channel operations, and unvalidated XML passed to a parser without XXE protections (see [Injection](#injection)).
 * Strict error handling: return an identical generic error (e.g. "Invalid Data Retrieved") whether the backend request fails or invalid data is returned, so the response cannot be used as an open/closed-port oracle.
 * Strict response handling: validate the response server-side (expected content-type, schema) before processing it or returning it to the client.

 === "Java stack"

-    Enforce SSRF defence at the application layer, not the JVM.
-The Java Security Manager — and the `SocketPermission` policy grants that previously fenced outbound connections — was deprecated for removal by [JEP 411](https://openjdk.org/jeps/411) and is permanently disabled as of JDK 24 by [JEP 486](https://openjdk.org/jeps/486): the startup flag makes the JVM exit, `System.setSecurityManager` and `Policy.setPolicy` throw `UnsupportedOperationException`, and the permission checks always deny.
+    Enforce SSRF defense at the application layer, not the JVM.
+The Java Security Manager (and the `SocketPermission` policy grants that previously fenced outbound connections) was deprecated for removal by [JEP 411](https://openjdk.org/jeps/411) and is permanently disabled as of JDK 24 by [JEP 486](https://openjdk.org/jeps/486): the startup flag makes the JVM exit, `System.setSecurityManager` and `Policy.setPolicy` throw `UnsupportedOperationException`, and the permission checks always deny.
 Do not rely on it on any JDK current products run (17/21+).

     Apply the same resolved-address validation the Go stack uses below:

     * Maintain an allow-list of permitted destination hosts and require `https` only.
-    * Resolve the host (`InetAddress.getAllByName`) and reject the request if any resolved address is private (RFC 1918), loopback, link-local, IPv6 unique-local (`fc00::/7`), or a cloud-metadata address (`169.254.169.254`, `fd00:ec2::254`) — validate the resolved `InetAddress`, never the host string.
+    * Resolve the host (`InetAddress.getAllByName`) and reject the request if any resolved address is private (RFC 1918), loopback, link-local, IPv6 unique-local (`fc00::/7`), or a cloud-metadata address (`169.254.169.254`, `fd00:ec2::254`): validate the resolved `InetAddress`, never the host string.
     * Pin the validated resolved IP for the connection that actually runs, so an attacker cannot swap the name to an internal address between the check and the connect (the check-then-connect / DNS-rebinding TOCTOU window).
     * Disable automatic redirect following (`HttpClient.Redirect.NEVER`, or `setInstanceFollowRedirects(false)` on `HttpURLConnection`), or re-run the resolved-IP validation after every redirect.

-    Implement the resolve-and-validate step at the connection layer — inside a custom `SocketFactory` or an HTTP-client connection interceptor that validates the resolved address immediately before `connect` — or route all egress through a vetted forward proxy that enforces the allow-list.
+    Implement the resolve-and-validate step at the connection layer, inside a custom `SocketFactory` or an HTTP-client connection interceptor that validates the resolved address immediately before `connect`, or route all egress through a vetted forward proxy that enforces the allow-list.

 === "Go stack"

-    Use a custom `http.Transport.DialContext` that resolves the host (`net.DefaultResolver.LookupIPAddr`) and rejects private, link-local, and loopback ranges — validate the resolved IP, not the host string, so a name that resolves to an internal address is blocked at dial time.
+    Use a custom `http.Transport.DialContext` that resolves the host (`net.DefaultResolver.LookupIPAddr`) and rejects private, link-local, and loopback ranges.
+Validate the resolved IP, not the host string, so a name that resolves to an internal address is blocked at dial time.

 ### Unvalidated Redirects and Forwards